-Until I came up with this idea I was never able to decorate brown eggs well.
-They just never turned out as nice as the white one’s do.
+Until I figured out this Easter egg decorating hack I was never able to decorate or dye brown eggs for Easter.
+They just never turned out as nice as the white ones do.

-How to Color Natural Brown Eggs for Easter
+How to Decorate Natural Brown Eggs for Easter

 The natural brown Easter eggs found on Kaley Ann inspired my version of this creative twist.
 She used a white non-toxic paint pen to make some gorgeous eggs.